kjkubik/stock-analysis/README.md

 - Code Performance and Efficiency
 - User ‘friendliness’ (It is the user that will be using your application...not you!)
 - Simplification of Calculations and Processing (using arrays and variables).

+#### **Refactoring doesn't mean accidently breaking your code.**

+Before beginning refactoring, be sure to save code either by making a copy or comment out the original code you are attempting to change.
+Also, saving any testing completed is advised. **Nothing is worse than loosing what you have coded when refactoring.**

 ## Resources and Independent Study